8 Examples of Strategic Sales Plans

 Industry & Market Conditions

 Great sales planning cannot be performed in isolation.
-It’s important that your plan also takes into account the current market conditions, including any challenges, recent disruptions, or upcoming notable events.
+Your plan must take into account the current market conditions, including any challenges, recent disruptions, or upcoming notable events.

 Organization Chart